 Don't retrieve the data automatically: If this option is enabled, data retrieval is done manually via the recorder wizard or by choosing the File menu, and Retrieve Data command.
 Automatic data retrieval upon connection: By enabling this option, the software will automatically check for data in the recorder upon connection and retrieve it.
 Ask user whether to retrieve the data: By enabling this option, you will be asked whether you want to retrieve the data or not each time you connect to the logger.
-Perform Comparison Test on RID in SNMS The comparison test takes place when the PC has sent all the settings data to the recorder and it reads the whole file back and compares to what was sent.
-Bad communication can cause errors in the information file when read back.
-If the data echo check is enabled it is assured that the information file was transferred correctly to the recorder, therefore it is OK to disable the comparison test.
-8.5 Retrieve Data Choose the Settings menu and the Retrieve Data command.
+8.4 Retrieve Data Choose the Settings menu and the Retrieve Data command.
 A dialog box appears:

 Figure 8.5 Retrieve Data Options Retrieve Number of Data With default settings, the software retrieves the last measurement sequence recorded.
 The user has the option of retrieving older data that is still in the recorder's memory.
 By choosing the User defined number of data, the number of measurements retrieved from the recorder can be set.
 As the complexity of measurement intervals give incoherence in the calculation from measurement number to the number of data byte to retrieve, the user has the option to define number of bytes to retrieve.
 If for some reason or another it becomes necessary to retrieve data more than once or even several times, the previous DAD and MIT files are not overwritten before a backup has been made.
 The backup files are in the same directory as the "original" or the last DAD file.
-A backup number system is in use that marks the first retrieved file as number one, the second number two etc. The number sign # is used to identify the backup up files.
+A backup number system is in use that marks the first retrieved file as number one, the second number two etc. The number sign #, is used to identify the backup up files.
 Thus if a data file has for example the name 25M1106.DAD then the backup file, that was the first retrieval, gets the name 1#25M1106.DAD, and the 25M1106.MIT file that is associated with the DAD file, is backed up as 1#25M1106.MIT.
-8.6 View Data Choose the Settings menu and the View Data command.
+View Data 8.5 Choose the Settings menu and the View Data command.
 A dialog box appears: